Super Tuesday: Bernie Sanders wins top prize, Joe Biden surges

 "You cannot beat Trump with the same-old, same-old kind of politics," Sanders declared, ticking down a list of past policy differences with Biden on Social Security, trade and military force.
 "This will become a contrast in ideas."

 Mike Bloomberg's sole victory was in the territory of American Samoa.
-The billionaire former New York mayor will reassess his campaign on Wednesday, according to a person close to his operation who spoke on the condition of anonymity to describe internal deliberations.
+The billionaire former New York mayor will reassess his campaign tomorrow, according to a person close to his operation who spoke on the condition of anonymity to describe internal deliberations.

 Elizabeth Warren had yet to post any early wins and lost her home state of Massachusetts to Biden in a devastating defeat.